MunGell/awesome-for-beginners/README.md

 # Awesome First PR Opportunities [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Inspired by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post.
+Inspired by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post

 If you are a maintainer of open-source projects, add the label `first-timers-only` (or similar) to your project and list it here so that people can find it.